How much does therapy cost?

 Do you accept insurance?

-Dr. Coffee is considered “Out of Network” for all but Aetna and Cigna.
+Dr. Coffee is considered “Out of Network” for all networks other than Cigna.
 This means that we currently do not contract directly with insurance companies.
 There are two primary reasons for this.
 The first is that most insurance companies typically do not cover couples and/or family counseling (please check with your insurance company, if desired).
 The second is that we wish to protect your privacy and the information you provide.
 Insurance companies have access to your files and all the information contained therein.
 They also require a mental illness diagnosis that follows you from insurance company to insurance company for the rest of your life.

 If you do wish to seek reimbursement through your insurance company, please speak to your therapist about getting a detailed receipt, called a Superbill.
 This will require the therapist to provide a mental illness diagnosis, as well as dates of services and fees paid.
 You will submit this to your insurance company and any available benefits will be reimbursed and sent directly to you or applied to your deductible.
 Payment in the meantime can be made by credit card or a payment plan if cash-flow is a concern.

 Is therapy confidential?

 Yes.
 The law specifically protects the confidentiality of all communications between a client and a psychotherapist.
 Information is not disclosed without written permission.
 However, there are specific exceptions to this rule such as suspected child abuse or disabled adult or elder abuse.
 The therapist is required by law to report this to the appropriate authorities immediately to protect vulnerable persons.

 The therapist will make every effort to enlist the client’s cooperation in insuring their safety.
 If they do not cooperate, further measures may be taken without their permission in order to ensure their safety.